mbdevpl/system-query/README.rst

 system_query.query_cpu()
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To be able to see details like clock speed and core counts, install Python package :bash:`psutil`.
+To be able to see details like cache size, clock speed and core counts,
+install Python packages :bash:`pint` and :bash:`psutil`.

 system_query.query_gpu()